sunnybeta/one4all/designpatterns/README.md

 ## Adapter

-You have to connect two interfaces which are not compatible with each other (for example, when legacy code needs to be integrated with new code).
+- You have to connect two interfaces which are not compatible with each other (for example, when legacy code needs to be integrated with new code).

-## Factory Factory
+## Factory

 - Creational Design Pattern
 - Userful for creation of objects that fall under same categorization but still have different properties.
 - Hleps in hiding complexity of object creation of various types

-## Abstract Faoctory Method
+## Abstract Factory Method

 - Creational Design Pattern
 - A factory of factory pattern